-Last year when I couldn’t be in Memphis for Elvis’ 82nd Birthday, I celebrated by watching all 31 of his movies in chronological order for three days from Friday January 6 through Sunday January 8, only breaking for sleep.
-Elvis’ movies were how I discovered Elvis, how I fall in love with Elvis.
+I usually celebrate Elvis’ Birthday by watching his movies, but one year I celebrated by watching all 31 of his movies in chronological order for three days only breaking for sleep.
+Elvis’ movies were how I discovered Elvis, how I fell in love with Elvis.
 I knew Elvis’ movies before I knew his music.
 I knew Elvis as a movie star before I knew him as a singer/performer.
 I used to watch Elvis’ movies with my mom on Sunday afternoons when I was little – I was two months shy of 5 years old when Elvis died and I yes remember that day clearly.

 Some of Elvis’ movies are really great, a few are really terrible and the rest are just cheesy, wholesome, fun.
 But it every movie, you are guaranteed to see Elvis, so even when they’re bad they’re good.
 I mean no one carries themselves like Elvis does – shoulders back, arms kinda out to the side, ass out and then the strut.
 Oh that Elvis strut!
 Then there is that beautiful face with those Elvis full lips and that beautiful voice.
 Yes, Elvis sings in every film.
 He may not play a singer, but somehow finds himself singing.
 And in almost every film, Elvis plays someone just out of the army and / or someone with dead parents and no family.
 Elvis’ first four movies (before he went into the army) and a few others after were dramatic roles (with singing) with real story lines.

-My favorite Elvis movie is Girl Happy, followed in order by Wild in the Country, Jailhouse Rock, Loving You, Blue Hawaii, Girls Girls Girls, Kid Galahad, Change of Habit, King Creole, Viva Las Vegas, Paradise Hawaiian Style, It Happened at the World’s Fair, Frankie and Johnny and Clambake.
-Those are the 14 Elvis movies I watch repeatedly – and have put a * before the title below.
-Then there are others like Love Me Tender, GI Blues, Follow That Dream, Charro, Spinout, Fun in Acapulco, Kissin Cousins, Roustabout, Easy Come Easy Go, The Trouble with Girls, Speedway and Tickle Me (although I turn Tickle Me off when they get to the haunted house) that I don’t really like but they’re not terrible – I watch these once in a while and usually have them on as background while I am doing something else.
-The remaining movies Flaming Star, Stay Away Joe, Live a Little Love a Little, Double Trouble and Harum Scarum.
-I would be happy never to watch again, ever.
+My favorite Elvis movie is Girl Happy, followed in order by Wild in the Country, Jailhouse Rock, Kid Galahad, Loving You, Blue Hawaii, Girls Girls Girls, Paradise Hawaiian Style, Change of Habit, Frankie and Johnny, King Creole, It Happened at the World’s Fair, Roustabout, Clambake, and Viva Las Vegas.
+Those are the 15 Elvis movies I watch repeatedly – and have put a * before the title below.
+Then there are others like GI Blues, Fun in Acapulco, Follow That Dream, Kissin Cousins, Spinout, The Trouble with Girls, Love Me Tender, Easy Come Easy Go, Speedway, Live a Little Love a Little, Charro and Tickle Me (although I turn Tickle Me off when they get to the haunted house) that are just ok – I watch these once in a while and usually have them on as background while I am doing something else.
+The remaining movies Flaming Star, Harum Scarum, Double Trouble and Stay Away Joe I wouldn’t miss if I never saw them again.

 I have had all 31 of Elvis’ movies on DVD for over 20 years, but some were still in the wrapper.
 Even though I don’t like all of Elvis’ movies, I want to have them all.
-I also own most of Elvis’ movies (all the ones I like) on Amazon prime to stream whenever I want.
+I own the 26 Elvis movies that are available to stream on Amazon (on my fire stick, tablet and phone).
+For some reason Loving You, Kid Galahad, Follow That Dream, Clambake and Change of Habit are not available to stream online.
 I had seen all of Elvis’ movies at least once (some as many as a 100 times), but this is the first time I had seen many of them in 20 or 30 or maybe even 40 years.
 This was certainly the first time I had ever watched all 31 of Elvis’ movies in chronological order consecutively without watching anything else and only taking breaks for sleep.
-I began my Elvis Movie Marathon at 8:50am on Friday January 6, 2018 with Love Me Tender and finished at 6:00pm Sunday January 8, 2017 with Change of Habit.
+I began my Elvis Movie Marathon at 9:00am on Friday January 6, 2017 with Love Me Tender and finished at 6:00pm Sunday January 8, 2017 with Change of Habit.

 LOVE ME TENDER 1956